enterspeedhq/enterspeed-docs/docs/integrations/umbraco/umbraco-tagging.md

 }
 ```

-Notice how we are using _$lookup_ in combination with _filter_, _top_, and _orderBy_.
+Notice how we are using `$lookup` in combination with `filter`, `top`, and `orderBy`.
 In simple words, we want to lookup all source entities that match our filter, meaning where the type of source entity is an article and it has a current block selected tag associated with it.

-On our front page, we want to show the latest published news first, that is what we define our sorting criteria for all filter found source entities.
-Lastly, regarding lookup, we defined limit how many articles to display for the current block.
+On our front page, we want to show the latest published news first.
+That is what we define in our sorting criteria for all filters found in source entities.
+Lastly, regarding lookup, we defined a limit on how many articles will be displayed for the current block.

 ## Outcome

-After updating and deploying previously mentioned schemas and publishing all content data to Enterspeed, the outcome from Delivery API would look like this:
+After updating and deploying previously mentioned schemas and publishing all content data to Enterspeed, the outcome from the Delivery API would look like this:

 ```json
 {